 When explaining the value of the volunteer role, use language centered on the volunteer rather than your organization.
 For example:

-Organization-Centered: The Backbacks for Change awareness campaign is a core component of our program.
+The Backpacks for Change awareness campaign is a core component of our program.
 Our organization’s mailers will reach more than 3,000 families in the D.C. area and will help raise thousands of dollars for school children in need.

 When you focus your language on them rather than you, your volunteers are much more likely to internalize the positive feelings associated with helping others.

 Solution #3: Set Your Sights on Retention

 After you’ve encouraged volunteers to sign up (thanks to flexible, exciting opportunities), you can now focus on fostering long-term relationships with your supporters.

 Volunteer management research tells us that high volunteer turnover can disrupt an organization’s operational efficiency and even threaten its ability to serve clients effectively.
 Recruiting and training new volunteers requires a commitment of resources.

 Retaining volunteers you’ve already recruited is much more efficient than finding new ones.